-Jolla offers another look at Sailfish OS in lengthy video demoAlex Wagner - Deputy Managing Editor, News Desk
+Jolla offers another look at Sailfish OS in lengthy video demoAlex Wagner - Editorial Director of News and Content

 Jonesing for another taste of Jolla's Sailfish operating system?
 The company that's made up of ex-Nokia N9 team members and other MeeGo community members recently previewed Sailfish for Engadget, and the resulting video gives us our longest look at the new OS yet.
 In the demo, which is done using a Nokia N950 developer device, Jolla shows off both the basic parts Sailfish (like its lock and home screens) as well as how users will get around inside the OS.